Your cart

 Pros Cons

-Strong support for heavier bodies and back sleepers Less plush for very light side sleepers
+Strong support for heavier and back sleepers Less plush for very light side sleepers

 Details

-• Support core: Individually wrapped coils with reinforced perimeter row
+• Support core: Individually wrapped coils (reinforced perimeter)

-• Cooling: Airflow through coil unit plus breathable quilting
+• Cooling: Airflow through coils and breathable quilting

-• Motion isolation: Moderate, with noticeable but controlled partner ripple
+• Motion isolation: Moderate; some ripple with partner movement

 Review Score